toxtli/elegance/README.md

-Popcorn
+Elegance
 =======

-A responsive &amp; browser compatible video player made with purely Javascript and CSS.
+A responsive &amp; minimalist browser compatible video player made with Javascript and CSS.

 Objectives
 ====

-I wanted to make something really simplistic and not give designers/developers/newbies the worry of focusing on the Javascript and more focus on the actual style of the projet.
-The CSS is so easy to understand and even if you have very little basic Javascript knowledge, you'll be able to grasp what's what in the main JS file.
+Based on the Popcorn video player I decided to give it a minimalist touch so I modified it's easy to use and responsive, give an elegant touch to your videos.

 Install
 ===